-Patones de Arriba, Spain
+Patones de Arriba, Spain – July 30, 2011

 Coming down from the ruins, I made my way back to the main square, Plaza del Llano.
-There is a beautiful old church there which dates from 1653.
-The church is St. Joseph.
+There is a beautiful old church there, Saint Joseph, which dates from 1653.
 It is no longer a functioning church.
-It is now an education center, Centro de Iniciativas Turisticas, Educativas, Culturales y de Ocio.
-It cost 1.50 Euros to go through the center.
-In the center, one can get a map of the town that delineates some of the things to see in the village.
-I thought it was certainly worth the cost.
+It is now an education center, Centro de lniciativas Turisticas, Educativas, Culturales y de Ocio (The Center of Tourism, Educational, Cultural, and Leisure initiatives).
+It cost 1.50€ (US$1.83) to go through the center.
+Inside, one can get a map of the village that delineates some of the things to see in the town.
+I thought the center was undoubtedly worth the cost.

-While I was waiting for the center to open, the la Barra del Rincon (Corner Bar) opened.
-It was directly across from the center.
-I sat outside and enjoyed a cafe americano and a tarta de chocolate!
+While I was waiting for the center to open, the la Barra del Rincón (Corner Bar) opened.
+It is directly across from the center.
+I sat outside and enjoyed a café americano and a tarta de chocolate!
 The tarta was so rich that I could not eat the entire thing.
-The cost was only about 5 Euros, and believe me, it was worth every centimo!!
+The cost was only about 5€ (US$6.10), and believe me; it was worth every centimo!!

 Once I obtained my village map, I began to explore.
 The first stop was the old washhouse and a new fountain.
 These are both on the southwest edge of the village.
 It was interesting to imagine the scene in years gone by, of the activity that would have been at the wash house as part of the daily life of the village.
 Next, I found the “bread oven.”
 It is still part of an occupied home but is typical for what would have been in virtually every home in the past.
 I imagine the bread that would come from such an oven would taste great.